 Vinalhaven - North Haven is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 1,881 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
-Much of the housing stock in Vinalhaven - North Haven was built prior to World War II, making it one of the older and more historic towns in the country.
+Vinalhaven - North Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Vinalhaven - North Haven home prices are not only among the most expensive in Maine, but Vinalhaven - North Haven real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Vinalhaven - North Haven is generally considered to be a blue-collar town.
-48.60% of the Vinalhaven - North Haven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Vinalhaven - North Haven, you'll notice that it is more blue-collar than most other communities in America.
+48.60% of Vinalhaven - North Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vinalhaven - North Haven is a town of farmers, fishers, or foresters, construction workers and builders, and service providers.
 There are especially a lot of people living in Vinalhaven - North Haven who work in farm management occupations (26.68%), management occupations (11.59%), and office and administrative support (8.80%).

 Another notable thing is that Vinalhaven - North Haven is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Vinalhaven - North Haven’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Vinalhaven - North Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Vinalhaven - North Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Vinalhaven - North Haven is one of the most well-educated cities in the nation.
-48.39% of adults in Vinalhaven - North Haven have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Vinalhaven - North Haven ranks among the highest in the nation.
+Of the 25-and-older adult population in Vinalhaven - North Haven, 48.39% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Vinalhaven - North Haven in 2022 was $56,173, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $224,692 for a family of four.
 However, Vinalhaven - North Haven contains both very wealthy and poor people as well.